jonas52/convertisso/README.md

 # **About Convertisso**
-### The script is currently in Python and is available for all systeme.
+### The script is currently in Python and is available for all systemes.
 ### This script can:
 - Download your favorite video from any website, with or without title, download only the audio or only the subtitles. (attention only works if you have python3 3.7 and higher)
 - Convert your subtitle files (vtt, srt, ass, lrc).